Sam-Dragon/cloud/gcp/IAM.md

 # Hierarchy
 - Organization -> Folder -> Projects -> Resources
 - [Organization + Folder] not applicable in free tier account
-- One project per application per enviroment
+- One project per application per enviroment [Example: Dev, Prod, Stage]

 # IAM [Identity & Access Management]
 - To control the acess to the system based on authentication & Authorization